Save to My DOJO

 The ITIL v3 Foundation certification focuses on the ITIL service lifecycle, the ITIL phase interactions, and outcomes, as well as IT service management processes and best practices.

-The first four service areas are likely very familiar to you already, with the last two being, perhaps, a bit foreign.
-Regardless, these IT certifications areas (as well as some of the specific IT certifications mentioned) represent the knowledge needed to properly service MSP customer needs.
+The first four service areas are likely very familiar to you already, with the last four being, perhaps, a bit foreign.
+Regardless, these IT certification areas (as well as some of the specific IT certifications mentioned) represent the knowledge needed to service MSP customers’ needs properly.